englercj/harvest-engine/docs/schema_binary_format.md

 #### Default Values

-Default structs are always all-zeroes.
+Default structs are always all-zeroes, except for the data field count in the field metadata.
 This means the field metadata bitset is set to zero so all data fields will return default values, and all pointers are set to zero (null) so accessors for will return a pointer to a defaulted struct.
 This ensures allocation is fast and simple, and that any applied compression can take advantage of sequences of zero-value bytes.

 #### Zero-Sized Structs